SophieZheng998/Risky-Bench/README.md

 - a benchmark dataset collection,
 - data generation scripts for multi-domain / multi-attack-surface settings,
 - and a reproducible evaluation entrypoint (including automated evaluation).

-To satisfy anonymous peer-review requirements, this repository removes external links and any identity/institution-related acknowledgements or author information.

 ---